KodeLaPatate/KodeRequests/README.md

-1. You need to join this discord server: discord.gg/tw1tchfollower
+⭐️ You need to join this discord server: discord.gg/tw1tchfollower 💾 You need to download the following modules:
+  - requests
+  - time
+  - colorama
+  - os

-2. Now I let you discover the application.
+🍏 Now I let you discover the application.